api-evangelist/branding/README.md

-# API Branding
+# API Branding Research
-This is my API branding research.
+This is my API branding research